 Canva will respond to alleged copyright infringement notices that comply with the Digital Millennium Copyright Act of 1998 (“DMCA”) and trademark infringement notices that comply with this policy.

-UNDER FEDERAL LAW, IF YOU KNOWINGLY MISREPRESENT THAT ONLINE MATERIAL IS INFRINGING, YOU MAY BE SUBJECT TO CRIMINAL PROSECUTION FOR PERJURY AND CIVIL PENALTIES, INCLUDING MONETARY DAMAGES, COURT COSTS, AND ATTORNEYS’ FEES.
+UNDER UNITED STATES FEDERAL LAW, IF YOU KNOWINGLY MISREPRESENT THAT ONLINE MATERIAL IS INFRINGING, YOU MAY BE SUBJECT TO CRIMINAL PROSECUTION FOR PERJURY AND CIVIL PENALTIES, INCLUDING MONETARY DAMAGES, COURT COSTS, AND ATTORNEYS’ FEES.

-Canva has an obligation to act on notices filed in accordance with our Intellectual Property Policy.
-If Canva receives a valid infringement notice, the cited material will be removed from the Service and we will notify the Canva user who owns that material.
+Canva has an obligation to act on copyright infringement notices filed in accordance with the DMCA.
+If Canva receives a valid copyright infringement notice, the cited material will be removed from the Service and we will notify the Canva user who published that material.